 If you don’t meet the required score you may be able to register for one of our pre-sessional English courses.
 To register you must hold a conditional offer for your course and have an IELTS score 0.5 or 1.0 below the required standard.
 View our range of pre-sessional courses.

-The MRes Health Research has an interdisciplinary framework drawing on the expertise of researchers and practitioners from many different fields in nursing, midwifery, the allied health professions and public health.
+The MRes Health Research has an interdisciplinary framework drawing on the expertise of researchers and practitioners from many different fields of nursing, midwifery, the allied health professions, public health and social science.

-Unusual in healthcare courses, this multi-disciplinary MRes develops practical and transferable skills, e.g. report writing; team working; literature searching and critical appraisal.
+Unusually in health science courses, this multi-disciplinary MRes develops practical and transferable skills, e.g. report writing; team working; literature searching and critical appraisal.
 We also collaborate online including using virtual classroom technologies (Blackboard Collaborate).
 The course combines high quality with flexibility and choice.
-Practical experience and enhanced employability is another important focus, with the opportunity for either a research placement offered to all MRes students.
-The exploration of new and innovative methods is a core feature of the course, with optionality and flexibility in course design ensuring an individualised, bespoke learning experience.
+Practical experience and enhanced employability are another important focus, with the opportunity for a research placement offered to all MRes students.
+The exploration of new and innovative methods is a core feature of the course, with flexibility in course design ensuring an individualised, bespoke learning experience.

 The modules taken will differ slightly depending on the student's learning needs.
 Examples of our current modules are:

 Each module runs once a year and is delivered in either the Autumn Semester or Spring Semester.
-Health research placements are opportunities for students to experience real life research in action.
-Students are allocated to a research mentor in the School to work on an actual study.
+Health research placements for the Research in Practice modules are opportunities for students to experience real-life research in action.
+Students are allocated to a research mentor in the Faculty to work on live research project study.
 Placements can be campus-based or remote working ones.
-There is also an opportunity for students to create bespoke placements (these are subject to agreement with School staff) for example perhaps working with their employer.

 Students need to complete 6 x 20 credit modules and a 60 credit dissertation to complete the Masters Programme.
 Full-time students will be expected to take 12 months to complete this work.
 Part-time students usually take two or three years.
-The Post Graduate Diploma can be awarded with 120 credits and the Post Graduate Certificate can be awarded with 60 credits.
+The Post Graduate Diploma requires at least 120 credits to be awarded and the Post Graduate Certificate can be awarded upon reaching 60 credits.

-The MRes in Health Research has been running successfully since 2010 – our graduates have come from all across the UK and overseas and from various backgrounds e.g. health care, social work, health promotion, research etc.
+The MRes in Health Research has been running successfully since 2010 – our graduates have come from all across the UK and overseas and from various backgrounds e.g. health care, social work, health promotion, social science etc.

 Students can study remotely from wherever they live at times that suit them.
 Online learning is flexible and can be fitted around your work and family commitments.
 Online students are expected to participate in virtual classes however, these sessions are usually optional.
 Interactive online teaching sessions are delivered in the evenings – UK time.
 These sessions are usually recorded so those who cannot attend can listen to the session later on.

 Students who would like more face-to-face ‘real world’ learning can opt for online blended learning.
 Basically, they study the online modules with their peers but can choose to come to the Stirling campus for monthly ‘MRes Meet Ups’ - informal sessions where students meet their peers and MRes staff.
-Other researchers in the School come to these sessions to talk about their research.
-Students wanting online blended learning can choose a campus based research placement they can also opt for campus based dissertation supervision.
-Those opting for online blended learning can also attend campus based seminars delivered from Schools across the University.
+Other researchers come to these sessions to talk about their research.
+Students wanting online blended learning can choose a campus-based research placement they can also opt for campus-based dissertation supervision.
+Those opting for online blended learning can also attend campus-based seminars delivered by faculties across the University.

-Note: from September 2015 the MRes (Health) will no longer be Tier 4 compliant with non-EU international visa requirements.
+Note: As of September 2015 the MRes (Health) will no longer be Tier 4 compliant with non-EU international visa requirements.
 We welcome international students on our online programme.
-International students with the relevant student visa can also choose to undertake a campus based research placement.
+International students with the relevant student visa can also choose to undertake a campus-based research placement.